Riad Salameh

-He is the longest-serving central bank governor in the world.
-Although credited for maintaining the stability of the Lebanese pound until 2019, Salameh is accused of corruption, money laundering and running the largest Ponzi scheme in history.
+Although credited for maintaining the stability of the Lebanese pound until 2019, Salameh has been accused of corruption, money laundering and running the largest Ponzi scheme in history; he was additionally labeled "the world’s worst central banker".
+He is currently under sanctions by Canada, the United Kingdom and the United States.

 Early life

 Riad Salameh was born in Antelias in 1950 into a Christian Maronite family of successful business people, long based in Liberia.
 His father Toufic Salameh owned the Cedars Hotel in Broummana, and his mother Raniah was a "well-known charitable activist" and Lebanese Red Cross member who was murdered in 1982.
 He has three siblings.

 Salameh grew up in his grandfather's house in Antelias, and attended the Jesuits' Collège Notre Dame de Jamhour, followed by a bachelor's degree in economics from the American University of Beirut.

 Career

 Merrill Lynch

 From 1973 to 1993, Salameh worked at Merrill Lynch in Beirut and Paris, as an executive manager, and then became a vice-president and financial advisor.
 He met with businessman Rafic Hariri, a huge investor in the company, and became his portfolio manager.